natgo/wt-wiki-scraper/wikitext-transpiled/fleet/Pr.123-bis.md

 ''Be careful with your torpedoes!''
 Due to torpedoes being fired out of their tubes at an upwards angle, this means that your torpedoes might over-shoot (literally) any boats which are passing right in front of the Pr.123bis.

-The Pr.123bis can carry 6 x BB-1 depth charges, which can be used as timed mines to damage/destroy tougher enemies.
+The Pr.123bis can carry 6 x BM-1 small depth charges, which can be used as timed mines to damage/destroy tougher enemies.
 You can place depth charges around a capture point if you get there first, or in front of an enemy.

 ''Remember'' to set your Depth Charge activation time before battle, if you carry depth charges.
 The default option of 3 seconds is too short to be useful, so it is advised to set it to something between 5-8 seconds to keep your options open.